Biscuits (Scones): Preheat your oven to 375 degrees F (190 degrees C) and place the oven rack in

 aside to macerate at room temperature for

 about 30 to 60 minutes (allows time for the strawberries to soften and release

 the cream and sugar in the bowl of your electric stand mixer, fitted with the

 whisk attachment (can also use a hand mixer or wire whisk).
 Whip until stiff peaks form.
 The whipped cream

 can be covered and stored in the refrigerator for a few hours.

-half of the scone (soft side up) on a dessert plate.
+half of the Biscuit (soft side up) on a dessert plate.
 Top with some of the

 strawberries and whipped cream.
-Place the top half of the scone on the strawberries.
-Top with whipped cream
+Place the top half of the Biscuit on the

-and a few more strawberries.
-If there is any juice from the
+and strawberries.
+If there are any juices from the

-strawberries, drizzle a little over the top of the scone.
+strawberries, drizzle a little over the top of the Biscuits.
 Serve